We begin this extraordinary adventure with a welcome reception, followed by dinner at our hotel.

 This morning, our private jet takes us to Lima, where we take a local flight to charming Cusco (11,200 feet).

-Hotel Monasterio or Belmond Palacio Nazarenas, Cusco (B, L, D)
+Belmond Palacio Nazarenas, Cusco (B, L, D)

 Explore the imposing cathedral in the Plaza de Armas, considered by many to be the Western Hemisphere's finest combination of Spanish Renaissance style and legendary Inca stonemasonry.
 In the colorful market, visit local artisans-including National Geographic grantee and master weaver Nilda Callanaupa-who are dedicated to preserving the region's distinctive music and arts.
 Discover the remains of the great fortress Sacsayhuaman overlooking Cusco.